 On the other hand, informal coats were equipped with flap pockets.
-This was quite practical because the flap prevent things form inside the pocket from falling out.
+This was quite practical because the flap prevented things inside the pocket from falling out.
 All country suits and coats with notched lapels were considered to be informal.
-However, if a coat had patch pockets, it sometimes did not have patch pockets.
+However, if a coat had patch pockets, it sometimes did not have flaps.
 In that case, the patch pocket often had a button as well as a buttonhole on the inside in order to achieve the same loss-preventing effect of a flap.

-Maybe the next time you are wearing a coat with peaked lapels, try to tuck the flaps in and ask yourself whether it does look more elegant that way – chances are it will.
+The next time you are wearing a coat with peaked lapels, try to tuck the flaps in and ask yourself whether it looks more elegant that way—chances are it will.